 Nishiki-Goi (colorful carp) often priced over ¥500,000 but this one's goldfish.

-Mind you, this goldfish was the size of grapefruit!!
+This goldfish was the size of grapefruit!!

 I got Yokkaichi in 5:30pm.
 Yokkaichi was clean, very modern looking city.
 Later the evening I got a call from Jason S. arrived in the city ready to ride upto Kyoto following morning.